Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 Here is what can be said.
 Berkshire's market value today measured against 2019 earnings in the same manner in which a 14x multiple was derived at year-end 2019, would today produce an 11x multiple.
 The S&P 500 valued against actual 2019 earnings trades at an 18x multiple versus 23x at year-end 2019.
 The 63% relative valuation that Berkshire Hathaway traded at year-end is now 60%.
 Roughly speaking, the relative valuation of Berkshire Hathaway has not moved a great deal, but it is slightly cheaper now than it was before the pandemic when the S&P 500 is seen as the opportunity cost of an investment in Berkshire.

 In light of Berkshire's business mix, does that make sense?
 For an excellent qualitative overview of Berkshire's businesses and how they might be impacted by the current economic situation, The Rational Walk's "Berkshire Hathaway and the Coronavirus Crash" is an excellent read.
 Generally speaking, the insurance (at least as far as underwriting goes) and utility subsidiaries are going to do better than the average large business, although many other subsidiaries would do worse and investment income on cash balances will decline by close to $2 billion from lower interest rates.
 The equity portfolio, at least as it existed a few months ago, has also fared worse than the S&P 500 due to its concentration in financial institutions.
-But, it seems likely that even though Berkshire Hathaway is going to be severely impacted by the current pandemic and economic shutdown, probably not more so than the average large business in the United States.
+But it seems likely that even though Berkshire Hathaway is going to be severely impacted by the current pandemic and economic shutdown, probably not more so than the average large business in the United States.
 The conclusion of The Rational Walk is:

 Berkshire is positioned as well as any company could be facing this type of exogenous shock to the system.
 While survival of the company is not in question, the long term intrinsic value of the business certainly is in question because we could be in the early stages of an economic depression.
 If that occurs, then the long term value of nearly every business in the country will be impaired.